wildabeast/BarcodeScanner/README.md

 ### Supported Platforms

-- Android
 - iOS
 - Windows 8
 - Windows Phone 8

-Note: the Android source for this project includes an Android Library Project. plugman currently doesn't support Library Project refs, so its been prebuilt as a jar library.
-Any updates to the Library Project should be committed with an updated jar.

 ## Using the plugin ##
 The plugin creates the object `cordova/plugin/BarcodeScanner` with the method `scan(success, fail)`.

-The following barcode types are currently supported:
-### Android

-* QR_CODE
-* DATA_MATRIX
-* UPC_E
-* UPC_A
-* EAN_8
-* EAN_13
-* CODE_128
-* CODE_39
-* CODE_93
-* CODABAR
-* ITF
-* RSS14
-* PDF417
-* RSS_EXPANDED

 ### iOS